EH30/winfree/README.md

 # winfree
-This progran Shows how windows slmgr.vbs can used to bypass windows activation
+This progran Shows how windows slmgr.vbs can be used to bypass windows activation

 This Program is for Educational purpose only